-This course continues to provide the training required to develop the advanced skills and decision making of a commercial helicopter pilot.
+This course continues to provide the training required to develop the advanced skills of a Commercial Helicopter Pilot.
 The student will demonstrate a thorough understanding of the various maneuvers and operations, and the ability to perform them all to the Commercial Rotorcraft-Helicopter Practical Test Standards.
 This course is graded on a pass/fail basis.